ChiqueCode/project_breast_cancer/README.md

 * Exported CDC,IHME,GBD,IARC and WHO datasets into .csv files
 * Loaded datasets into Tableau Desktop
 * Created a data model for Global which visualized five worksheets and one dashboard
-* Created a data model for United States and visualized four worksheets as well as one story
+* Created a data model for United States and visualized four worksheets as one story
+* Created a data model for story of cancer and decline in pathologists and visualized four worksheets as one       story
 * Published to Tableau Public
 * Embeded html code from Tableau Public into story.html